beardedboy/Grid/README.md

 Supported: IE9+, Chrome, Firefox, Safari

-To support IE6-8 add http://selectivizr.com/ to your project. (due to the use of :last-child )
+To support IE6-8: add http://selectivizr.com/ (due to the use of :last-child ) and https://github.com/scottjehl/Respond to your project (due to media queries).

 ##Basic Anatomy